Moburma/MCLevelReader/README.md

   The level file to open.
 E.g. LEV00000.DAT, and then if you want a map drawn or not: -map

   MCLevelReader.ps1  LEV00000.DAT -map

+  The script will produce two CSV files, one containing Thing data (i.e. enemies, walls etc), the second Wizard data - which NPC wizards are present in the      level and their ability levels.

 # Map Output